Protein structure generation via folding diffusion: Internal angle formulation of protein backbones

-One challenge with converting between a $N$-residue set of Cartesian coordinates to a set of $N-1$ angles between consecutive residues is that the latter representation does not capture the first residue's information.
-To solve this, we use a fixed set of coordinates to ``seed'' generation of Cartesian coordinates, using the $N-1$ specified angles to build out from this fixed point.
-For all generations, this fixed point is extracted from the coordinates of the $N-C_\alpha-C$ atoms in first residue on the N-terminus of the PDB structure 1CRN \citep{teeter1984water}.
+One detail when converting between a $N$-residue set of Cartesian coordinates to a set of $N-1$ angles between consecutive residues is that the latter representation does not capture the first residue's information (as there is no prior residue to orient against).
+To solve this, we use a fixed set of coordinates to ``seed'' all generation of Cartesian coordinates, using the $N-1$ specified angles to build out from this fixed point.
+For all generations, this fixed point is extracted from the coordinates of the $N-C_\alpha-C$ atoms in the first residue on the N-terminus of the PDB structure 1CRN \citep{teeter1984water}.
+Doing so does not result in any meaningful reconstruction error in natural structures.